Pa. gives update on COVID-19 cases, vaccinations for Friday

-This brings the statewide total to 1,288,041 cases attributed to COVID-19 and 28,180 deaths since the pandemic began.
-County-specific information and a statewide map are available on the COVID-19 Data Dashboard.
+This brings the statewide total to 1,311,722 cases attributed to COVID-19 and 28,352 deaths since the pandemic began.
+County-specific information and a statewide map are available on the

 The trend in the 14-day moving average number of hospitalized patients continues to increase again.
 The full 14-day moving average since the start of the pandemic can be found here.